Love in the Lakes

 During my own early years in travel I worked for a big, famous coach tour company in Leeds that sadly no longer exists.
 Its Hotel Contracts Manager was a larger than life character.
 Multilingual, ruddy-faced, fiery, he was a man of some mystery.
 Continental in origin but when asked where he was from he would always sidestep the question with vagueness.
 It would seem that his roots lay somewhere along the Swiss-Belgian border.
 Make of that what you will.
 He never disclosed the truth.
 What was he hiding?
 Anyway, a keen cyclist (was he Belgian?), every year he would pack his bike into his company car and head to the port to drive around Europe for two or three months, hotel to hotel.
 He would return to Leeds eventually with a box full of signed contracts and a boot filled with red wine to accompany his bike, no doubt gifted from hotels happy to see him and his contract.

-So, “Red Wine Rolf” (I’ve changed his name for anonymity purposes as he is still alive and I do like him a lot) was staying in a Novotel somewhere, I forget where but it isn’t important.
+So, “Red Wine Rolf” (I’ve changed his name) was staying in a Novotel somewhere, I forget where but it isn’t important.
 As you’ll know, most hotel rooms, particularly in corporate chains, adhere to a similar layout.
 There’s a bed in the main part of the room and a little corridor with a bathroom to the left or right, and the external bedroom door straight ahead.
 Well, “Red Wine Rolf”, a man of a certain age and no doubt having imbibed a couple or six clarets, raised himself in the middle of the night for a tinkle.
 Business done, he walked the wrong way out of the loo.
 He took a left instead of a right.
 Out through the door.
 Out into the corridor.
 Into the public domain.
 As Rolf rubbed his eyes to see where he had landed in his morning stupor, the door closed behind him, destined not to open again without a key card.
 But he had no key card.
 Nor a stitch of clothing to cover his, erm, man of a certain age!
-Knacker-bare, as we say in Yorkshire.
 A man who had stayed at thousands of hotels in a career dating back to the 1960s found himself ruddy-faced, naked in the corridor of a hotel, walking to reception for a new key.
 A lifetime of contract wrangling, now just his accoutrements dangling.
 “Can I help you, sir?”

 Anyway…the previous day I had explored the Cumbrian Coast Line, one of England’s most remote and scenic branch lines.
 Staying in Kendal, I dropped my car in Millom and headed north on the Northern Rail service in the early morning bright sunshine glow of late spring.
 On such a fine day I have to tell you the Cumbrian Coast Line joined my top five UK rail experiences in no time.
 Imagine the glistening sea to the left and the fells of the Lake District to the right, as the train skirts the Irish Sea coast.
 At Ravenglass you can get off and join a little steam excursion into the fells on “L’aal Ratty”, the Ravenglass & Eskdale Railway.
 Then there’s the curio of Sellafield, with workers hopping on and off pre and post-shift, the shock of human meddling interrupting the serene natural beauty of an otherwise untouched, unspoilt coast.
 At Whitehaven, still relatively early in the day, my stomach forced me off the train and into a greasy spoon café.
 Whitehaven and Workington are tough little towns, outposts nestled between inhospitable fells and the harsh sea.